OTsector/php/README.md

 # php scripts
-Where you will find some simple scripts, who's written in PHP programing language.
+There you will find some simple scripts, who's written in PHP programing language.